justary27/justary27/README.md

 ### Aryan Ranjan
 ###### _**Codiyin' reality, IITR '24**_
 Hi!
-I’m **Aryan Ranjan** (often going by the alias justary27), a pre-final year, pursuing BTech in Chemical Engineering at IITR.
-Am deeply interested in all fields of coding.
+I’m **Aryan Ranjan** (often going by the alias justary27), a BTech graduate in Chemical Engineering and minor in Computer Science Engineering at IITR.
+I am deeply interested in all fields of coding.
 Have currently tried web, app & game development.
 Wanting to learn more about the fields of DL, ML & blockchain.
 I also like to do UI design!

 </br></br>
 <div align=right>